We may receive advertising compensation when you click certain products. Before jumping into this page, an important disclosure.

 Both of those exchanges have built-in wallets where you can store your Bitcoin and other tokens, as do most of the exchanges on this list.

 But that doesn't mean you should use them - storing your Bitcoin on an exchange is risky, as wallets on centralized exchanges aren't secure.

 Using a hardware wallet to store your private key securely is the best way to protect your investment, which should be of the utmost priority.
-We recommend the Ledger Nano S or the Trezor, two of the most popular and trusted wallets on the market.
+We recommend the Coldcard or Trezor T, two of the most popular and trusted wallets on the market.